-D. OVERFLOW REPORTING
+E. OVERFLOW REPORTING

-The permittee shall report all overflows with the Discharge Monitoring Report submittal.
+The permittee shall report all overflows with the DMR submittal.
 These reports shall be summarized and reported in tabular format.
-The summaries shall include: the date, time, duration, location, estimated volume, and cause of the overflow; observed environmental impacts from the overflow; actions taken to address the overflow; and ultimate discharge location if not contained (e.g., storm sewer system, ditch, tributary).
+The summarise shall include: date, time, duration, location, estimated volume, and cause of the overflow.
+They shall also include observed environmental impacts from the overflow; actions taken to address the overflow; and, the ultimate discharge location if not contained (e.g., storm sewer system, ditch, and tributary).

-Overflows that endanger health or the environment shall be orally reported to EPA at (214) 6656595, and NMED Surface Water Quality Bureau at (505) 827-0187, within 24 hours from the time the permittee becomes aware of the circumstance.
-A written report of overflows that endanger health or the environment shall be provided to EPA and the NMED Surface Water Quality Bureau within 5 days of the time the permittee becomes aware of the circumstance.
+Overflows that endanger health or the environment shall be orally reported to EPA at (214) 665-6595 and NMED Surface Water Quality Bureau at (505) 827-0187, within 24 hours from the time the permittee becomes aware of the circumstance.
+A written report of overflows that endanger health or the environment shall be provided to EPA and NMED Surface Water Quality Bureau within 5 days of the time the permittee becomes aware of the circumstance.

-E. POLLUTION PREVENTION REQUIREMENTS
+F. POLLUTION PREVENTION REQUIREMENTS

 The permittee shall institute a program within 12 months of the effective date of the permit (or continue an existing one) directed towards optimizing the efficiency and extending the useful life of the facility.
-The permittee shall consider the following items in the program:
+The permittee shall maintain a written report on site summarizing such activities per Part III of the permit.
+The following items shall be considered in the program:

-- a.
-The influent loadings, flow and design capacity; - b.
-The effluent quality and plant performance; - c.
-The age and expected life of the wastewater treatment facility's equipment; - d.
-Bypasses and overflows of the tributary sewerage system and treatment works; - e.
-New developments at the facility; - f.
-Operator certification and training plans and status; - g.
-The financial status of the facility; - h.
-Preventative maintenance programs and equipment conditions and; - i.
-An overall evaluation of conditions at the facility.
+- The influent loadings, flow and design capacity; - The effluent quality and plant performance; - The age and expected life of the wastewater treatment facility's equipment; - Bypasses and overflows of the tributary sewerage system and treatment works; - New developments at the facility; - Operator certification and training plans and status; - The financial status of the facility; - Preventative maintenance programs and equipment conditions and; - An overall evaluation of conditions at the facility.